codahale/lockstitch-go/design.md

 `Encrypt` appends an operation code, the label length in bits, the label, and the plaintext length in bits to the transcript.
-It then hashes the transcript with cSHAKE128 (using the customization string established in the `Init` operation) and derives two values: `dek`, a 128-bit data encryption key; and `dak`, a 128-bit data authentication key.
-The data authentication key is used to calculate a POLYVAL authenticator of the plaintext, using the same padding scheme as AES-GCM-SIV (with a hard-coded length of zero bits of authenticated data).
+It then hashes the transcript with cSHAKE128 (using the customization string established in the `Init` operation) and derives a 128-bit data key.
+The data key is first used to calculate a GMAC authenticator of the plaintext.
 The authenticator length and the authenticator are appended to the transcript, and the transcript is ratcheted.
 Finally, the plaintext is encrypted with AES-128-CTR using a zero IV, and the new transcript and ciphertext are returned.

+As GMAC, being a usage of GCM mode, has its own subkey derivation routine, the same derived key is used for both AES-128-GMAC and AES-128-CTR.

 Two points bear mentioning about `Encrypt` and `Decrypt`: